 Canada + Peter, Coombah

-There’s no surety in farming and even when you’re in the middle of harvesting an excellent crop disasters can still happen.
-Farmers who usually grow spelt for us, for example Peter at Coombah , have had a challenging season.
-This resulted in a major shortage of organic Australian spelt.
+Farmers who usually grow spelt for us, for example Peter at Coombah , have had several challenging season, as the drought continues.
+This has resulted in a major shortage of organic Australian spelt.

 The seed variety is unique to this company and is vertically integrated through their organic grain growing division to their flour mill in Regina, Canada.
 This particular spelt variety does not fall over, which is a characteristic of spelt that makes it difficult to harvest.
 The variety is growing in popularity because the hull has the ability to protect itself from disease (specifically fusarium), making it much easier to farm organically since it’s self-protective property means it doesn’t require spraying with pesticides.